 Motion and dance are the main topic and objective of The Mirages that is the project able to reveal a mystery of fascinating grace being demonstrated by professional dancers, gymnasts and ballerinas.
-They set the tone for our photo sessions and thanks to them The Mirages has gained popularity both in Russia and worldwide.
+They set the tone for our photo sessions and thanks to them The Mirages has gained popularity worldwide.

 How it was